Adolfo Rodríguez Saá: Post-presidency

 After the end of Eduardo Duhalde's term, Rodríguez Saá ran for the presidency in the April 2003 elections.
 Those elections allowed the Lemas law, and the PJ did not provide an official candidate.
 Each precandidate was allowed instead to run for presidency on his own "lema", and Rodríguez Saá did so.
 The other candidates of the PJ were Néstor Kirchner and Carlos Menem.
 Rodríguez Saá came in fourth, with 14.1% of the vote, behind both of the other PJ candidates and Ricardo López Murphy.
 Kirchner became the president of Argentina after those elections.

 Rodríguez Saá's brother Alberto Rodríguez Saá became the new governor of San Luis in 2003.
 Together with Carlos Menem, they attempted to create an alternative political group against Kirchner within the PJ.
 Adolfo Rodríguez Saá was elected Senator for San Luis representing this group at the 2005 election.
 He was reelected in 2011, with a term of office up to 2017.
 He tried to run for governor of Buenos Aires Province in 2011, but the local judiciary did not allow him, as he did not have the required time living in the province.
 The mayor Sergio Massa organized the coalition United for a New Alternative to run for the 2015 presidential election and invited Rodríguez Saá to join, but he refused to join and ran with his own party, Federal Commitment.
 With 1.64% of the vote, it was the least voted party in the national elections.
 He later joined the Juntos por el Cambio of the then-President Mauricio Macri in June 2019 but left the coalition and joined the Frente de Todos of President Cristina Kirchner in December 2019.

 Personal life

 Adolfo Rodríguez Saá was kidnapped on 21 October 1993.
 He was governor of San Luis at the time.
 He was taken to a room in the hotel "Y no C" and forced to perform for a pornographic video.
 He was forced to pay a ransom of 3 million dollars and was left in the trunk of a car.
 The video has never been made public, and the kidnappers Walter Alejandro Salgado, Nélida Esther Sesín and Eduardo Alberto Doyhenard were sentenced in 1995.
 The trial took 11 days, and it included the testimonies of 132 witnesses.
 It was aired on live television.
 Esther Sesín claimed during the trial that she had been his lover for eight years.
 All the kidnappers have served their sentences and currently live in other provinces.

-Rodrígues Saá has worked as a cattle rancher in San Luis since his defeat in the 2003 elections.
+Rodríguez Saá has worked as a cattle rancher in San Luis since his defeat in the 2003 elections.